Access4all/adg/pages/examples/widgets/tooltips/README.md

 ### Automatically displayed tooltip

 Some tooltips appear automatically on hovering and/or focusing the described element.
-Their contents are announced immediately by screen readers; as such, screen reader users usually don't even have to know about the existence of such a tooltip.
+Their contents are announced immediately by screen readers; as such, screen reader users usually do not even have to know about the existence of such a tooltip.

 ![Displaying a tooltip on hover](_media/displaying-a-tooltip-on-hover.png)